racksync/workshop-devops/README.md

 ## [RACKSYNC CO., LTD.](https://racksync.com)

 We are an expert in Automation and Smart Solutions of all sizes.
 We provide consulting services as well as system implementation.
-Installed and monitored by experts We are also a full-service Software As A Service development company.
+Installed and monitored by experts We are also a full-service Software As A Service development company. developing software for various industries.
+We are ready to provide advice and services to you.
 \
 \
 RACKSYNC COMPANY LIMITED \